Halle Berry Shares Sultry Pic With Her Personal Trainer, Instagram Wants To Know If They’re Dating

 On Friday, the gorgeous 52-year-old actress treated fans to an artistic and very suggestive photo that stirred a lot of reaction on the popular social media platform.
 Shared under the “Fitness Friday” hashtag – as is most of the workout content featured on Halle’s Instagram feed, where her personal trainer is a recurrent presence – the new snap showed the Catwoman star snuggling up to Peter in what was arguably a very sultry pose.

 As The Inquisitr previously reported, Halle put on a tantalizing display in the new snap, flaunting her perky backside as she leaned against the half-naked body of her personal trainer.
 A lot of skin was amply showcased between the two.

-Clad in a skintight black workout apparel, comprised of a pair of leggings and a tiny sports bra, Halle bared her midriff as she bent over Peter from a standing position, her taut waistline and shapely chest pressed against his naked back.
+Clad in skintight black workout apparel, comprised of a pair of leggings and a tiny sports bra, Halle bared her midriff as she bent over Peter from a standing position, her taut waistline and shapely chest pressed against his naked back.
 The skin-on-skin contact didn’t end there, as the John Wick: Chapter 3 – Parabellum actress also rested the palm of her hand on her trainer’s brawny arm.

 Meanwhile, Peter sat down next to her, wearing nothing but a pair of tight-fitting biker shorts.
 Posing with one arm on his knee, he flexed his biceps and flashed his ripped six-pack, all while Halle was nearly sprawled on his shirtless back.